Shopify Inc (NYSE: SHOP) 2021 First-Quarter Financial Results: Strong Revenue Growth Continues

 Shopify’s balance sheet remains rock-solid.

-Shopify’s cash flow from operations for 2020 ballooned over six times to US$425.0 million, up from US$70.6 million a year ago.
-With capital expenditure of US$42.0 million for the latest year, Shopify’s free cash flow was US$383.0 million.
+Shopify’s cash flow from operations for the first quarter of 2021 stood at US$135.7 million, an improvement from the cash outflow of US$85.0 million a year ago.
+With capital expenditure of just US$5.2 million for the latest quarter, Shopify’s free cash flow was US$130.5 million.

 The free cash flow of a company can be used to reinvest into its own business, acquire other businesses, pay dividends to its shareholders, buy back its own shares, or pay off its borrowings.

-COVID-19 accelerated e-commerce adoption for Shopify last year.
-Going into 2021, the sharp growth is expected to taper off.
+COVID-19 accelerated e-commerce adoption for Shopify.
+For this year, the sharp growth is expected to taper off.

 The company said:

-“Our outlook coming into 2021 assumes that as countries roll out vaccines in 2021 and populations are able to move about more freely, the overall economic environment will likely improve, some consumer spending will likely rotate back to offline retail and services, and the ongoing shift to ecommerce, which accelerated in 2020, will likely resume a more normalized pace of growth.”
+“Our full-year 2021 outlook is guided by assumptions that remain unchanged from February: that as countries continue to roll out vaccines in 2021 and populations are able to move about more freely, the overall economic environment will likely improve; some consumer spending will likely rotate back to offline retail and services; and the ongoing shift to ecommerce, which accelerated in 2020, will likely resume a more normalized pace of growth.”

-With the e-commerce sector still having lots of room for growth, Shopify is likely to continue doing well over the long run, pandemic or no pandemic.
+However, over the long term, with the e-commerce sector still having lots of room to grow, Shopify is likely to continue doing well.

 Have Burning Questions Surrounding The Stock Market?